-Change the engine oil and filter.
+- ✓ Change the engine oil and filter.

-- Clean the engine flamer arrestor.
+- ✓ Clean the engine flamer arrestor.

-- Replace the fuel filters.
+- ✓ Replace the fuel filter (trained technician-only function due to pressure in-line).

-- Clean the fuel tank pick-up.

-- Perform an engine tune-up.
+- ✓ Perform an engine tune-up.

 - Change the transmission fluid.

 - Clean the battery terminals.

-- Check the propeller shaft coupling alignment.
+- ✓ Check the propeller shaft coupling alignment.

-- Lubricate the steering system.
+- ✓ Lubricate the steering system.

 - Lubricate the throttle and shift cables.

-- Inspect the exhaust flaps for damage.
+- ✓ Inspect the exhaust flaps for damage.

 - Check the engine mounts.

 - Inspect the complete fuel system for leakage.